StuartMacKay/django-ansible-template/README.rst

 Ansible Virtualenv
 ==================
-This template contains an ansible playbook for deploying a Django-based app server to either a development or production environment running on a Virtual Private Server or a Dedicated Server.
+This template contains an ansible playbook for deploying a Django-based app server to either a staging or production environment running on a Virtual Private Server or a Dedicated Server.
 The project uses a virtualenv for running Django and Celery so the application is completely isolated from the system python.